2026 BMW Lasqueti Island Regatta

 2.0 Equipment Standards/Safety

-2.1 All boats racing shall comply with Transport Canada minimum safetyrequirements for the appropriate vessel length.
+2.1 All boats racing shall comply with Transport Canada minimum safety requirements for the appropriate vessel length.

 2.2